onnx/onnx/docs/Operators.md

 ### <a name="LpPool"></a><a name="lppool">**LpPool**</a>

-  LpPool consumes an input tensor X and applies Lp pooling across the tensor according to kernel sizes, stride sizes, and pad lengths.
+  LpPool consumes an input tensor X and applies Lp pooling across the the tensor according to kernel sizes, stride sizes, and pad lengths.
    Lp pooling consisting of computing the Lp norm on all values of a subset of the input tensor according to the kernel size and downsampling the